-Professional learning sessions qualifying for "Tech Credit CPE" and/or "Tech Credit CPE-outside the contract day" must cover the integration of instructional technology should alter instruction through reaching the Augmentation, Modification, and/or Redefinition phases of instruction based on the Substitution Augmentation Modification Redefinition (SAMR) model.
-Employees should seek to enhance their expertise in the integration of instructional technology and should not repeat professional learning sessions in instructional technology topics for which they have already earned credit.
+Professional learning sessions qualifying for "Tech Credit CPE" and/or "Tech Credit CPE-outside the contract day" must incorporate instructional technology to enhance, extend, and enrich the learning process.
+Employees should seek to enhance their expertise in integrating instructional technology and should not repeat professional learning sessions in instructional technology topics for which they have already earned credit.
 Employee CPE requests for "Tech Credit CPE" and/or "Tech Credit CPE-outside the contract day" will be reviewed by the Digital Learning Coordinator to determine if the request meets the district's minimum qualifications for credit in this category.